There's no legal requirement to register copyright in the UK in order to obtain it.

 You will continue to own the copyright in your thesis, but not to any third party content you have included e.g. extracts from books, journals, images or maps.

-If you wish to publish your thesis (after examination) you will need to seek permission from the copyright owner to include any third party content you have included.
+If you wish to publish your thesis (after examination) you will need to seek permission from the copyright owner to include any third party content you have included unless there is a clear statement on the work saying it can be reused or you can justify including it under a copyright exception.
 This includes depositing it in the University digital institutional repository, as this is publicly accessible.

 If the publication of your thesis may prejudice a patent application or otherwise disclose information the University considers confidential, you may be required to add a moratorium to your thesis for a limited time to protect the information.
 This means it will not normally be accessible to staff, students or the public.